-where ΨiI is the identified ith mode shape and ΨiR is the corresponding true one.
+where ΨiI is the identified ith mode shape and ΨiR is the true ith mode shape.
 Eq.
-(5) is the degree of dis-consistency between the identified and the true mode shapes.
+(6) is the degree of dis-consistency between the identified and the true mode shapes.

-Fig. 7 illustrates the identified mode shape error and frequency error using the subsets obtained from the heuristic method (see Fig. 3 for the sensor configuration of each subset and corresponding SVD ratios).
-It can be seen that even with the relatively high noise-to-signal ratio, the mode shapes and natural frequencies identified in each subset using ERA are very accurate.
+Fig. 15 illustrates the identified mode shape error and frequency error using the subsets obtained from the heuristic method (see Fig. 11 for the sensor configuration of each subset and corresponding conditions).
 The mode shape error and natural frequency error of all the subsets in all modes are below 4e-3 and 5e-3, respectively.
+It can be seen that even with the relatively high noise-to-signal ratio, the mode shapes and natural frequencies in each subset using ERA are very accurately identified.